data4knowledge/usdm_m11_resources/README.md

 - Phase 1: An initial model
 - Phase 2: Added in detail around the SoA
 - Phase 3: Initial alignment with M11 and move to handing the whole protocol as a document within the model
-- Phase 4: Current phase that will result in the v4 release in April 2025.
-More complex use cases and further alignment to M11
+- Phase 4: More complex use cases and further alignment to M11.
+Release in June 2025.

 To look at the various release use the tags within the CDISC DDF-RA (Digital Data Flow - Reference Architecture) GitHub, see below.